-- Group mystery parties can be arranged for groups of 14 to 21 guests, subject to availability of the inn and the theater group for the specific date requested.
+- Group mystery parties can be arranged for 14 to 21 guests, subject to availability of the inn and the theater group for the date requested.
 Groups can choose whichever plot they wish from our list below.
 We will allocate specific rooms based on the number in the group.
 Cottages are not included.

 - For group bookings, a 50% non-refundable deposit is due three months ahead of the mystery date, or at time of reservation if it is made less than three months in advance.
 Remaining balance is due 30 days before the mystery.

 - All deposits should be considered non-refundable.
 If anybody in a group cancels, it is their responsibility to find somebody to take their place.
 If another person takes the place and makes their own arrangements for deposits, we will refund the original guest's deposit less a $50 handling charge.

 Please contact the Inn for more information on group mystery packages.

 Knights of the Octagon Table

 It is 930 AD and the kingdom is restless.
-King Creole just died and all of the Kinghts of the Octagon Table have all been notified, via chainmail, that they must now assemble and choose a new King.
+King Creole just died and all of the Knights of the Octagon Table have all been notified, via chainmail, that they must now assemble and choose a new King.
 Their votes are being tainted by bribes from the Ladies in Waiting, Maidens of the Court, and the Queen, herself.
 Once the treasured artifacts are in place, Excalibur and the Wholly Grail, the Kinghts are set to cast their ballots...